hdShang/arxiv-daily/docs/cs-CL/2025-09-02/papers/250902198v1-factbench-a-benchmark-for-fine-grained-automatic-evaluation-of-llm-g.md

 ---
 layout: default
-title: FActBench: A Benchmark for Fine-grained Automatic Evaluation of LLM-Generated Text in the Medical Domain
+title: "FActBench: A Benchmark for Fine-grained Automatic Evaluation of LLM-Generated Text in the Medical Domain"
 ---

 # FActBench: A Benchmark for Fine-grained Automatic Evaluation of LLM-Generated Text in the Medical Domain